Daryl Williams (politician): Background and early career

 Williams was born in East Fremantle, Western Australia, and was educated at Richmond School, East Fremantle, and Perth Modern School.
 He went on to the University of Western Australia and Wadham College, Oxford, where he was a Rhodes Scholar in 1965.

 In 1968, Williams started work as a barrister.
 In 1971, he became counsel for the Asian Development Bank.
 However, four years later, he returned to practising law on his own.
 He was appointed Queen's Counsel in 1982, and became a Member of the Order of Australia in 1989.
-Williams continued to practise law until his election to Parliament in 1993.
+Williams continued to practise law until his election to parliament in 1993.

 Political career

 Williams was briefly a member of the Opposition Shadow Ministry in 1994, serving as Shadow Attorney-General and Shadow Minister Assisting the Leader of the Opposition on Constitutional Reform.

-In 1996, when the Liberals won office, he was appointed Attorney-General first as a member of the outer ministry and then as a member of Cabinet from October 1997.
-He served in this capacity until 2003, serving the longest continuous term in the position since H. V. Evatt (1941–49).
+In 1996, when the Liberal Party won office, he was appointed Attorney-General first as a member of the outer ministry and then as a member of Cabinet from October 1997.
+He served in this capacity until 2003, serving the longest continuous term in the position since Herbert Evatt (1941–49).
 Williams was also Minister for Justice for a period in 1996–97.
 He attended the 1998 Constitutional Convention as a parliamentary delegate.

 After the Liberal ministerial shakeup of 2003, Williams was appointed Minister for Communications, Information Technology and the Arts.
 In April 2004, he announced he would not be contesting the 2004 election.
 He stood down from the ministry in July 2004.